-1) If the Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules

-If the Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules, regardless of the specific method of purchase, the Board of Directors may, for the purpose of protecting the common interests of the Company shareholders and the corporate value of the Company and within a reasonable scope deemed necessary, take other measures as authorized to the Board of Directors under the Company Act, other laws and regulations and the Articles of Incorporation, including making gratis allotments of subscription warrants, to defend against the Large-Scale Purchase (hereinafter referred to as the "Defensive Measures").
-The Board of Directors may select specific Defensive Measures as it deems appropriate at that time.
+1) If the Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules If the Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules, regardless of the specific method of purchase, the Board of Directors may, for the purpose of protecting the common interests of the Company shareholders and the corporate value of the Company and within a reasonable scope deemed necessary, take defensive measures to defend against the Large-Scale Purchase.

-An outline of gratis allotment of subscription warrants as a specific Defensive Measure open to the Board of Directors may be found in the Attachment "Outline of Gratis Allotment of Subscription Warrants" on pages 25 and 26.
-The specifics of the subscription warrant, including terms of acquisition, exercise period and terms of exercise (preventing the Large-Scale Purchaser and its group from exercising warrants etc.) may be modified in light of their effectiveness as a Defensive Measure.
+The defensive measure enacted by the Board of Directors shall be gratis allotment of subscription warrants.
+Its outline may be found in the Attachment "Outline of Gratis Allotment of Subscription Warrants" on pages 23 and 24.
+The specifics of the subscription warrant, including terms of acquisition, exercise period and terms of exercise (preventing the Large-Scale Purchaser and its group from exercising warrants, etc.) may be modified in light of their effectiveness as a defensive measure.

-Meanwhile, to determine whether or not the Large-Scale Purchase Rules have been complied with, the Company will well take into account the circumstances of the Large-Scale Purchaser to a reasonable extent and, at least will not deem that the purchaser has failed to comply with the rules solely on the grounds that parts of the Large-Scale Purchase Information have not been provided.
+Meanwhile, to determine whether or not the Large-Scale Purchase Rules have been complied with, the Company will take into account the circumstances of the Large-Scale Purchaser to a reasonable extent and, at least, will not deem that the purchaser has failed to comply with the rules solely on the grounds that parts of the Large-Scale Purchase Information have not been provided.

-2) If the Large-Scale Purchaser complies with the Large-Scale Purchase Rules

-If the Large-Scale Purchaser complies with the Large-Scale Purchase Rules, the Board of Directors will not take Defensive Measures against the Large-Scale Purchase even if it is opposed to the Large-Scale Purchase, although this does not prevent it from expressing its opposition, presenting an alternative proposal or lobbying shareholders.
+2) If the Large-Scale Purchaser complies with the Large-Scale Purchase Rules If the Large-Scale Purchaser complies with the Large-Scale Purchase Rules, the Board of Directors will not take defensive measures against the Large-Scale Purchase even if it is opposed to the Large-Scale Purchase, although this does not prevent it from expressing its opposition, presenting an alternative proposal or lobbying shareholders.
 It is the decision of shareholders whether to respond to the proposal of the Large-Scale Purchaser after having studied the proposal, the opinion of the Board of Directors and any alternative proposals thereof.

-Notwithstanding the above, the Board of Directors may take Defensive Measures to protect the common interests of the Company shareholders and the corporate value of the Company even if the Large-Scale Purchaser has complied with the Large-Scale Purchase Rules if, in the judgment of the Board of Directors, the proposed Large-Scale Purchase would materially harm the common interests of the Company shareholders and the corporate value of the Company because the Large-Scale Purchase meets one or more of the criteria in sub-items a) to e) and accordingly causes non-recoverable damage to the Company.
+Notwithstanding the above, the Board of Directors may take defensive measures to protect the common interests of the Company shareholders and the corporate value of the Company even if the Large-Scale Purchaser has complied with the Large-Scale Purchase Rules if, in the judgment of the Board of Directors, the proposed Large-Scale Purchase would materially harm the common interests of the Company shareholders and the corporate value of the Company and it would be appropriate to enact defensive measures because the Large-Scale Purchase meets one or more of the criteria in sub-items a) to e) and accordingly causes non-recoverable damage to the Company.